 Of course, French gastronomy goes beyond just eating well.
 The experimental spirit of the French means there is always something appetising to discover and try.
 From the crêpes of Lorient to the Cognac of La Rochelle, the nation’s culinary delights are endless.
 All of that coupled with the warm welcome proffered by the locals makes any cruise to France an unforgettable adventure.

-The world-famous wines of Bordeaux come from a winemaking tradition stretching back over 20 centuries.
-The famous wines, prestigious chateaux and historic sites along the Bordeaux Wine Route reveal the rich heritage of the Bordeaux vineyards.
-Situated in Bordeaux, La Cité du Vin is a new generation museum where wine comes to life through an immersive, sensorial approach.
+The world-famous wines of Bordeaux are the products of winemaking traditions dating back over 20 centuries.
+The legendary tipples, prestigious chateaux and historic sites along the Bordeaux Wine Route reveal the rich heritage of the Bordeaux vineyards, while in the heart of the city La Cité du Vin is a new generation museum where wine comes to life through an immersive, sensorial approach.
 La Cité du Vin gives a different view of wine, across the world, across the ages, across all cultures and all civilisations.

 Bordeaux UNESCO Listed City

-The Bordeaux World Heritage Site covers half the city, from the outer boulevards to the banks of the Garonne, making it the largest urban World Heritage Site.
-The vast area boasts 474 listed public buildings, 100 of which are grade 1 listed.
+Bordeaux's historic city centre – an UNESCO-listed World Heritage Site – covers half of the city's entire area, from the pretty outer boulevards to the picturesque banks of the Garonne River.
+It is the largest urban heritage site in the world, boasting almost 500 listed public buildings, including 100 that are Grade 1 listed.